John David Spangler of Onancock

 David was pre-deceased by his parents, George and Mary Lowry Spangler and a daughter, Sarah Rebecca.
 He is survived by his loving wife of 63 years, Alice; his son, Nicholas, and his wife, Michelle, of Onancock; and his daughter, Elisabeth, and her husband, Reid Diggs, of Machipongo.
 David is also survived by grandchildren, Paige and Lane Spangler, and James Haley; step grandchildren, Joshua and Patrick Luckenbach, their wives, Maddie and Alisa; step great grandson, Callum Luckenbach; brother-in-law, Nicholas Thompson-Allen, and his wife, Gail; a sister-in-law, Natalie Covell; and many beloved family members in England.

 A funeral service will be held at Holy Trinity Episcopal Church in Onancock, Virginia on Saturday, June 29 at 4:00.
 The Reverend Frederick Willis will officiate, and a reception will follow in the parish hall.
 In lieu of flowers, donations will be gratefully accepted by St. Jude Children’s Research Hospital in memory of Sarah Rebecca Spangler.
 Funeral arrangements were made by Fox & Holston Funeral Home, Chincoteague.

-To send flowers to John David Spangler's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of John David Spangler, please visit our floral store.